Enrichetta Alfieri: Life

 Maria Angela Domenica Alfieri was born in 1891 in Borgo Vercelli to Giovanni Alfieri and Rosa Compagnone.
 She was the eldest and her two sisters were Angela and Adele while her brother and final sibling was Carlo.

 Her parents educated her as a child before she attended school.
 She excelled in art and in needlework.
 She also tended to the fields at home and aided her mother with housework.

 From her childhood it was clear to her that she was to enter the religious life and tried to do so in her adolescence much to the chagrin of her parents who asked her to remain at home until she turned 20.
 She became a postulant of Saint Jeanne-Antide Thouret's congregation on 20 December 1911.
 She received a diploma in education on 12 July 1917.
 Alfieri worked as a kindergarten teacher in Vercelli but was forced to relinquish her position in 1917 after it was found that she had diagnosed Pott's disease.

 Alfieri was cured – in what was deemed a miracle – on 25 February 1923 after having gone on a pilgrimage to Lourdes in France.
 In April 1920 she had gone to Milan for tests and treatment – without results – and was later found to have degenerating spondylitis.
 Her condition deteriorated in Vercelli and she was often immobilized with great pain.
 In May 1922 her superiors had sent her to Lourdes for a pilgrimage in the hopes that a miracle would be performed; nothing happened and she instead took a bottle of water from Lourdes with her.
 She would sip from it when feeling great pain.
 In January 1923 doctors diagnosed her as being incurable and she received the Anointing of the Sick on 5 February 1923.
-On 25 February 1923 at 8:00pm she sipped the water and briefly fainted and heard a voice: "Get up".
+On 25 February 1923 at 8 p.m. she sipped the water and briefly fainted and heard a voice: "Get up".
 She rose from bed after feeling no pain and later wrote of this moment: "the doors of Heaven are closed; those of life are opened up again."